amadeus4dev/developer-guides/docs/faq.md

 This error message means that the airline never filled in a seat map for the specific flight.
 It's usually not generic to all flights of the airline.
 Unfortunately, there is no solution for this one.

+### What does AVAILABLE, BLOCKED, and OCCUPIED mean in the response?
+- `AVAILABLE`: the seat is not occupied and is available to book.
+- `BLOCKED`: the seat is not occupied but isn’t available to book for the user.
+This is usually due to the passenger type (e.g., children may not sit in exit rows), or their fare class (e.g., some seats may be reserved for travelers in higher classes).
+- `OCCUPIED`: the seat is occupied and unavailable to book.

 ## Flight Create Orders API

 ### How are tickets issued for flights booked with Flight Create Orders in Self-Service?